BIO: Breanna C., themedicalmamacom.wordpress.

 Knowing What to Expect During Deliver and After

 First, let’s talk about knowing what to expect during your second c-section.
-I think this is a big one for me.
+This is a big one for me.
 I already had a c-section with my firstborn.
 I knew what to expect walking into the delivery room (well the operating room), and I knew how I was going to feel afterward.
 This gave me an ease of mind (for the most part).
 C-sections are so routine and as long there weren’t any complications prenatal everything will go smoothly during surgery.
 If this isn’t your first rodeo you can expect the same thing.
 Same “drill.”
 That’s helpful with my anxiety.

 Going into surgery was crazy for me.
 It is so intense.
 I had to walk to the OR (operating room) and mentally prepare myself for every step.
-I had to get on the table and not freak myself out.
+Than I had to get on the table and not freak myself out.
 I have major anxiety issues.

 How are you feeling about your second c-section?